lenskit/lenskit-codex/hardware/cruncher.md

 and record them in Prometheus.

-CPU power is reported by RAPL through Linux `powercap`, and GPU power is reported by the NVidia Datacenter GPU Montitor.
+CPU power is reported by RAPL through Linux `powercap`, and GPU power is reported by the NVidia Datacenter GPU Monitor.

 :::{.callout-note}
 This is a shared machine, so power consumption records are not always